Extract files from an MSI package

 Make sure you type out full paths and the destination directory must exist.

-Msiexec.exe command arguments used:
+Msiexec.exe command arguments used to extract files:

 • /a: Specifies administrative installation